Lindisfarne: Viking raid on the monastery (793)

-Lindisfarne Stone, also known as Viking Raider Doomsday Stone, Northumbrian carved gravestone, 9th-century, found in Lindisfarne.
+Lindisfarne Stone, also known as Viking Raider Doomsday Stone, Northumbrian carved gravestone, 9th century, found in Lindisfarne.
 The armed warriors are perhaps Viking raiders.

 The Ruins of Lindisfarne Priory, by Thomas Girtin, 1798.
 The priory's rainbow arch, which survives, is shown truncated for artistic effect.

 In 793, a Viking raid on Lindisfarne (Note: Lindisfarne's shelving beaches provided a supposedly perfect landing for the shallow-draft ships of the Viking raiders who fell upon its unsuspecting and virtually unprotected monks in the summer of 793.
 This bloody assault on a "place more venerable than all in Britain" was one of the first positively recorded Viking raids on the west.
 Lindisfarne was supposedly a good place to attack because people in the dark ages would send their valuables to Lindisfarne, similar to a bank, for safekeeping.
 Viking longships, with their shallow drafts and good manoeuvrability under both sail and oar, allowed their crews to strike deep inland up Europe's major rivers.
 The world of the Vikings consisted of a loose grouping of the Scandinavian homelands and overseas colonies, linked by sea routes that reached across the Baltic and the North Sea, spanning even the Atlantic.) caused consternation throughout the Christian west, and is often taken as the beginning of the Viking Age.
 There had been other Viking raids, but according to English Heritage this one was particularly significant, because "it attacked the sacred heart of the Northumbrian kingdom, desecrating 'the very place where the Christian religion began in our nation'".
 The D and E versions of the West Saxon Anglo-Saxon Chronicle record:

-Her wæron reðe forebecna cumene ofer Norðhymbra land, ⁊ þæt folc earmlic bregdon, þæt wæron ormete þodenas ⁊ ligrescas, ⁊ fyrenne dracan wæron gesewene on þam lifte fleogende. Þam tacnum sona fyligde mycel hunger, ⁊ litel æfter þam, þæs ilcan geares on .vi.
-Idus Ianuarii, earmlice hæþenra manna hergunc adilegode Godes cyrican in Lindisfarnaee þurh hreaflac ⁊ mansliht.

-("In this year fierce, foreboding omens came over the land of the Northumbrians, and the wretched people shook; there were excessive whirlwinds, lightning, and fiery dragons were seen flying in the sky.
-These signs were followed by great famine, and a little after those, that same year on 6th ides of January, the ravaging of wretched heathen men destroyed God's church at Lindisfarne.")